astronomer/docs/learn/cloud-ide-tutorial.md

     ![GitHub Secrets](/img/guides/cloud_ide_github_secrets.png)

+:::info

+Depending on the version of the Astro CLI you are using you might need to adjust the GitHub workflow using the [configuration detailed in the Astro documentation](https://docs.astronomer.io/astro/ci-cd?tab=multibranch#github-actions).

+:::

-2. Add the `scikit-learn` to `requirements.txt` and commit the change.
+2. Add the `scikit-learn` package to `requirements.txt` and commit the change.
 This second commit will trigger GitHub Actions again, using the GitHub secrets you configured.
+If your `requirements.txt` file already contains the `scikit-learn` package, make a different commit.

-If GitHub Actions is already configured for your chosen repository the new DAG will be deployed automatically with the first commit.
+If GitHub Actions is already configured for your chosen branch and repository the new DAG will be deployed automatically with the first commit.

 Learn more on how to set up CI/CD with GitHub Actions in the [Astro Module: CI/CD](https://academy.astronomer.io/astro-module-cicd).

-:::caution

-To be able to deploy your DAG the Runtime Image used in the Airflow project of your GitHub repo needs to be compatible with the Runtime Image used in your Astro cloud deployment.
-You might need to change the version number in the Dockerfile of the Airflow project in your GitHub repository.

-:::

 ## Step 14: Run your DAG on Astro